MLT/CLT to B.S. in MLS

 The MLS program offers on-campus and online options for students who have educational training as a Medical/Clinical Laboratory Technician (MLT/CLT).

-The MLT to MLS online program allows experienced working professionals to complete degree requirements while remaining in their current position.
-The online MLT program does not required an on-campus component.
-Our MLT program advisor, Allison Waswick, works with each student individually to create an unique program of study that is built around each student's needs.
+The MLT to MLS online route within the UND MLS Program allows experienced working professionals to complete degree requirements while remaining in their current position.
+The online MLT to MLS route does not require an on-campus component.
+Our MLT to MLS route advisor, Allison Waswick, works with each student individually to create an unique program of study that is built around each student's needs.

-This route of study is for students who have graduated from an accredited MLT program but want to attend classes on-campus in a traditional format.
-Students with a MLT background take fewer MLS courses than our traditional students.
+This route of study is for students who have graduated from a NAACLS accredited MLT program but want to attend classes on-campus in a traditional format.
+Please refer to the Traditional Route page for further information.

 - Individuals must have earned a degree from a NAACLS accredited MLT program

 - Have earned national certification as a MLT/CLT (ASCP or AMT)

 - Be employed in a clinical laboratory as an MLT that is willing to sponsor your clinicals

 - Be accepted by the University of North Dakota as an undergraduate student